Office: 245 Schweitzer Hall

 |PhD||Duke University||Durham, N.C.||Biochemistry|

-Joe Polacco, as an Emeritus Professor, has ‘de-emphasized’ research somewhat, but retains ties with labs in Europe and South America.
-He co-advises visiting students from Brazil (e.g. Ströhm et al. 2012), and pursues his long-standing interest in Ni activation (Polacco et al. 2011) of plant (mainly soybean) ureases.
-Ni role in plant metabolism in general remains an interest (Mazzafera et al. 2012), esp. in the economically important coffee tree.
+Emeritus Professor Joe Polacco has ‘de-emphasized’ research somewhat, but retains ties with labs in Europe and South America.
+He co-advises Brazilian students at MU or as a visiting professor (e.g. Wiebke-Ströhm et al. 2012), and pursues his long-standing interest in Ni activation (Polacco et al. 2011) of plant (mainly soybean) ureases.